Small Agency Services Bulletin - April 2022

 Please send your feedback about the Department of Enterprise Services' (DES) Small Agency Financial Services (SAFS).
 Your feedback helps us improve and better meet your needs.
 Finance welcomes your feedback at any time.

-- Performance measure actuals for quarter ending March 31 are due.
+- Performance measure actuals due for quarter ending March 31.

-- Correctional Industries (CI) Fast Fulfillment/7 day order cut-off date for delivery by June 30.
-See website for more order cut-off dates.
+- Correctional Industries (CI) Fast Fulfillment/7-day order cut-off date for delivery by June 30.
+See their website for more order cut-off dates.